Skip to main content

 Integrate Slack with Torq to trigger workflows from Slack interactions, using a custom endpoint for event notifications.

-Updated over a week ago
+Updated over 3 weeks ago

-Create a Slack Interaction Payloads Integration in Torq
+Step One: Create a Slack Interaction Payloads Integration in Torq

-2. Enter a meaningful name for the integration, such as slack-interaction-payloads, and click Add.
+1. Enter a meaningful name for the integration, such as slack-interaction-payloads, and click Add.

 Screenshot showing how to copy the webhook URL of the interaction payloads integration.

-Subscribe to Interactive Events and Create Shortcuts in Slack
+Step Two: Subscribe to Interactive Events and Create Shortcuts in Slack

-1. Select an existing app or click Create an App and select the option to configure it From scratch.
+2. Find an App: Select an existing app or click Create an App and select the option to configure it From scratch.

-2. Specify a name for your app and select the Slack workspace you want to develop the app in.
+1. Specify a name for your app and select the Slack workspace you want to develop the app in.

 Screenshot showing how to configure interaction payloads in Slack.

-6. Click Save Changes and install/reinstall the app you created by going to Basic Information and clicking Install to Workspace or Reinstall to Workspace.
+6. Finalize: Click Save Changes and install/reinstall the app you created by going to Basic Information and clicking Install to Workspace or Reinstall to Workspace.

 Screenshot showing how to reinstall the app to your the workspace.

-Interact with Slack to Trigger the Workflow
+Step Three: Interact with Slack to Trigger the Torq Workflow

-2. Copy the block payload to the Custom Slack Post Message step to send a message containing the interactive components to a channel.
-Make sure you invite the Slack app to the channel.
+2. Build the Step: Copy the block payload to the Custom Slack Post Message step to send a message containing the interactive components to a channel.

-3. To get the channel ID, right-click the channel name in Slack and select View channel details.
+2. To get the channel ID, right-click the channel name in Slack and select View channel details.

-4. Go to the OAuth & Permissions tab of your Slack app and copy the Bot User OAuth Token to provide it as the TOKEN parameter.
+3. Get Token: Go to the OAuth & Permissions tab of your Slack app and copy the Bot User OAuth Token to provide it as the TOKEN parameter.

 Screenshot showing how to access and copy the Bot user OAuth token.